ibawuah/CSM-HELPER-TOOL-UPDATE/README.md

 - Select any text, right-click, and use the "Search TESSA for" menu to search TESSA
 - Select a GIDB number (open the account from a case, on the Details tab expand Account, look for a Contact Instructions field that has the GIDB number), right-click, and use "View OneView for GIDB number"
 - Expands all case email content in classic view
+- **NEW** Select a keyword or product name, right click, and use **Open AG Locator** To:
+  - Automatically open the AG Locator Tool
+  - Autofill the selected keyword into the search bar
+  -
 Basic testing has been done in Edge and Chrome.

 Firefox users can try the files in the firefox directory for limited functionality.